Images produced from the Ordnance Survey Get-a-map service with permission of

 boundary was laid down in 1991, and is mostly the same as the church parish

 boundary of medieval times.

 Nearest stations are at Kintbury and Newbury.
-This line carries First Great
+This line carries Great Western

 Public footpaths are shown on the larger scale map, a copy of which is also posted at the Village Information Point at Ash Tree Corner.